 Filter mode Description Gyroscope only This mode uses only gyroscope data to calculate sensor orientation.
-Pro: Very responsive, Low noise Con: Accumulating offset due to integration of gyroscope bias error Gyroscope + Gyroscope-based orientation values are stabilized by accelerometer accelerometer measurements in the pitch and roll axis. (default mode) Pro: No drift on the pitch and roll axis Con: Drift on yaw axis, slightly longer stabilization times than pure gyroscope calculation Gyroscope + Gyroscope-based orientation values are stabilizes by accelerometer accelerometer + measurements in the pitch and roll axis and by magnetometer measurements magnetometer in the yaw axis.
-Pro: No drift on all axes, especially in noise-free environment Con: Prone to magnetic noise, slightly longer stabilization times than pure gyroscope calculation, calibration necessary Accelerometer + Orientation is calculated by Euler-angle based triangulation. magnetometer Pro: No drift (especially in noise-free environment), fast, no misalignment (Euler only) offset Con: Singularities due to Euler-angle-based calculation, prone to magnetic noise, prone to linear acceleration noise, calibration necessary Gyroscope + Gyroscope-based orientation values are stabilized by accelerometer accelerometer measurements in the pitch and roll axis.
-(Euler only) Pro: No drift on the pitch and roll axis Con: Singularities due to Euler-angle-based calculation, drift on yaw axis, slightly longer stabilization times than pure gyroscope calculation
+Pro: Very responsive, Low noise Con: Accumulating offset due to integration of gyroscope bias error Gyroscope + Gyroscope-based orientation values are stabilized by accelerometer accelerometer measurements in the pitch and roll axis. (default mode) Pro: No drift on the pitch and roll axis Con: Drift on yaw axis, slightly longer stabilization times than pure gyroscope calculation Calculation method: Kalman filter Gyroscope + Gyroscope-based orientation values are stabilized by accelerometer accelerometer + measurements in the pitch and roll axis and by magnetometer magnetometer measurements in the yaw axis.
+Pro: No drift on all axes, especially in noise-free environment Con: Prone to magnetic noise, slightly longer stabilization times than pure gyroscope calculation, calibration necessary Calculation method: Kalman filter

+Gyroscope + Gyroscope-based orientation values are stabilized by accelerometer accelerometer measurements in the pitch and roll axis.
+(DCM) Calculation method: DCM filter Gyroscope + Gyroscope-based orientation values are stabilized by accelerometer accelerometer + measurements in the pitch and roll axis and by magnetometer magnetometer measurements in the yaw axis.
+(DCM) Calculation method: DCM filter